misho-dimitrov/shiftability-lab/content/authors/Fran/_index.md

   - Current Team Members
 ---

-I joined King’s College London in 2014 to work on the Brain Imaging in Babies study, where I gained experience in fetal, neonatal and infant scanning.
+I joined the Department of Forensic and Neurodevelopmental Sciences at King’s College London in June 2023 as a Research Assistant in the Shiftability group, where I am currently working on two different pharmacologic studies targeting the serotonin and GABA systems in Autism (the latter as part of EU-AIMS).
+Prior to starting in my current role, I worked for Imperial College Healthcare as an MRI assistant at a community diagnostic hub, after earning a First-Class honours degree in Psychology and an MSc in Clinical Neuropsychiatry from King’s.
+For my MSc research project, I audited a clinical neurophysiology service to assess the roles of video-EEG telemetry and activation procedures in capturing and diagnosing non-epileptic seizures.